<%- data.texts.loaderText %>

 - Turkey (and any other poultry) is best defrosted in a covered dish at the bottom of the fridge so that it cannot drip onto other foods.

 - Pour away the liquid that comes out of the defrosting turkey regularly to stop it overflowing and spreading bacteria.
 Be careful not to splash the liquid onto worktops, dishes, cloths or other food.

 - Bear in mind what else you have stored in the fridge.
 Cooked meats and other ready-to-eat foods should be covered and stored higher up.

-When your turkey is fully defrosted, put it in the fridge until you're ready to cook it.
-If this isn't possible, make sure you cook it immediately.
+When your turkey is fully defrosted, keep it in the fridge until you're ready to cook it.

 Preparing the turkey